The Basics of Soldering

 Safety first

 Soldering is a fairly simple exercise, but you should still be incredibly cautious.
-The irons can reach temperatures of around 300 degrees, so make sure you wear safety glasses, gloves and clothing that’s not going to hang in the way.
+The irons can reach temperatures of around 300 degrees, so make sure you wear safety glasses, gloves and

 You should ‘tin’ the tip of the iron before you use it.
 This will increase the lifespan of your tool and keep it working effectively.
 Simply apply a small amount of solder to the tip of the iron before you start heating components.
 Inland Craft features an excellent guide on how to care for your iron.